Alec Bettinger: Playing career

-Bettinger did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
+Bettinger did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 The Brewers added him to their 40-man roster after the 2020 season.

 On April 29, 2021, Bettinger was promoted to the major leagues for the first time.
 Bettinger made his MLB debut on May 2 as the starting pitcher against the Los Angeles Dodgers, but took the loss as he allowed 11 earned runs in four innings, including grand slams in each of the first two innings, by A. J. Pollock and Matt Beaty.
 Bettinger became the first player in the National League to allow more than ten earned runs in his major league debut since the earned run became official in 1912.